sinbad/SPUD/README.md

 Global objects must always exist, SPUD won't re-create them on load, but it will re-populate their state.

+### Standard Persistent State

+Just by opting the class in to SPUD persistence, the following state is automatically saved:

+* Hidden flag
+* Transform (Movable objects only)
+* Controller Rotation (Pawns only)
+* Physics velocities (Physics objects only)
+* Any Movement Component's velocity (e.g. player movement, projectile movement, if present)

 ### Pick Properties to Save

-Once an object is opted in to being saved, you need to mark the properties of the object you want to preserve.
-You use the "SaveGame" flag to do this.
+In addition to the standard state, you can then tell SPUD to save additional properties of the object.
+You use the "SaveGame" `UPROPERTY` flag to do this.

 In C++: